Polyhedral divisors and torus actions of complexity one over arbitrary fields: Introduction

 \section{Introduction}

 In this paper, we are interested in a combinatorial description of multigraded normal affine algebras of complexity one.
-From a geometrical viewpoint, these algebras are related to the classification of algebraic tori actions of complexity one on affine varieties.
-Let $\mathbf{k}$ be a field and consider a split algebraic torus $\mathbb{T}$ over $\mathbf{k}$.
-Recall that a $\mathbb{T}$-variety is a normal variety over $\mathbf{k}$ endowed with an effective $\mathbb{T}$-action.
+From a geometrical viewpoint, these algebras are related to the classification of algebraic torus actions of complexity one on affine varieties.
+Let $k$ be a field.
+Consider a split algebraic torus $\mathbb{T}$ over $k$.
+Recall that a $\mathbb{T}$-variety is a normal variety over $k$ endowed with an effective $\mathbb{T}$-action.
 There exist several combinatorial descriptions of $\mathbb{T}$-varieties in term of the convex geometry.
-See [Do],[Pi],[De],[FZ] for the Dolgachev-Pinkham-Demazure (D.P.D.) presentation, [KKMS],[Ti],[Ti$2$] for toric case and complexity one case, and [AH],[AHS],[AOPSV] for higher complexity.
-Most of these works requires the ground field $\mathbf{k}$ to be algebraically closed of characteristic zero.
-It is worthwile mentioning that the description of affine $\mathbb{G}_{m}$-varieties [De] due to Demazure holds over any field.
+See [Dol75, Pin77, Dem88, FZ03] for the Dolgachev-Pinkham-Demazure (D.P.D.) presentation, [KKMS73, Tim97, Tim08] for toric case and complexity one case, and [AH06, AHS08, AOPSV12] for higher complexity.
+Most classical works on $\mathbb{T}$-varieties require the ground field $k$ to be algebraically closed of characteristic zero.
+It is worthwhile mentioning that the description of affine $\mathbb{G}_{m}$-varieties [Dem88] due to Demazure holds over any field.

 Let us list the most important results of the paper.

 - The Altmann-Hausen presentation of affine $\mathbb{T}$-varieties of complexity one in terms of polyhedral divisor holds over an arbitrary field, see Theorem $4.3$.